 - All the agreements are complete and close

-- Client approves all the committed artifacts that you delivered during the project
+- The client approves all the committed artifacts that you delivered during the project

-- The quality measures meet the criteria as per quality plan
+- The quality measures meet the criteria as per the quality plan

 - Assess and release the project’s human resources

-- Knowledge repository has the latest artifacts – project reports, lessons learned documents
+- The knowledge repository has the latest artifacts – project reports, lessons learned documents

 - Ensure the incorporation of all approved changes within the project